maple-labs/maple-docs/maple-sdk/introduction.md

 By utilizing the JavaScript SDK for Maple Protocol, developers can efficiently create robust and secure dApps that leverage the full potential of Maple Protocol's smart contracts, fostering innovation and driving the adoption of decentralized finance solutions.

+Wether you are building backend services, frontend applications, or a combination of both, the Maple SDK provides the tools you need to create a seamless user experience.

 ## Features

 1. **Loan management** with versioned support (v4 and v5) through `loanV4Imports`, and `loanV5Imports`